padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 vi bash_sh/setenv.sh
 ```

 Add the following in the `bin_sh/setenv.sh` file.
-Note that you also need to configure Prometheus to include the Management Center as one of its targets as described in the [Prometheus](#Prometheus) section.
+Note that you also need to configure Prometheus to include the Management Center as one of its targets as described in the [5.2.
+Prometheus](#52-prometheus) section.

 ```bash
 # Port number can be arbitrary but the same port number must